College of Science START Orientation

 - Consider reaching out to the Counseling and Psychological Services (CAPS) if you’re struggling with mental health.

-- You can consider withdrawing or to S/U a class.
+- After talking with your advisor and instructor, you can consider withdrawing or to S/U a class.
 Withdrawal from a course means that you were enrolled in the course but instead receive a “W” as a grade.
 This does not affect your GPA.
 S/U is changing how the course is graded from a A-F grading scale to a satisfactory/unsatisfactory grading basis.
 A grade of an S or a U has no grade point equivalent and is not used in GPA calculations.
 Check out this page that walks you through whether or not you should S/U or withdraw.